The Basics

 This article guides you through the creation and management of widgets in ChurchDesk.
 Learn how to create customizable Event and Blog Feeds, configure their design, and integrate them both on your ChurchDesk website and on external websites.
 In this article you will find General Widget Settings How to create a new Widget How to edit a Widget How to use your Widgets on your ChurchDesk website How to use your Widgets on your own website, which was not created in ChurchDeskFew readersInsert pdf or word file on your website

-Insert PDF or Word file on your website How to insert a file (e.g. minutes) on the website as a text link Go to the text module where you want to insert the file and double-click on it Select the piece of text to be used as a link, e.g. "minutes from the last parish council meeting" Click the link icon at the top of the toolbar.
-Select "Link" (https://storage.Few readersGlobal text - how to edit text types
+Want to easily provide documents like meeting minutes, handouts, or summaries on your website?
+In this article, we'll show you two common methods for embedding PDF or Word files for download on your website: either as a simple text link or as a button.
+How to add a file as a text link on your website Go to the text module where you want to insert the file, and double-click the text module.
+Select the text that should be used as a link, e.g., "Minutes of the last Parish CoFew readersGlobal text - how to edit text types

 Global Colours – How to Change the Colours of Your Website The colours on your website shape the impression that visitors get of your church.
 With global colours in ChurchDesk, you can easily define a consistent colour palette for your entire website – saving you a lot of time and effort later on.
 Tip: Ideally, set up your global colours at the beginning of your design process.
 New elements will automatically adopt your chosen colours.
 Where to Find the Global Colours Open theFew readersSlideshow